DBCobra/CobraVerifier/reproduce_results.md

 The results will print on screen after checking all cases.
 This experiment reproduces Figure 6 in Section 6.1.

 **Note**: for one case "yuga-G2-a", the history size (37.2k transactions) is too large for the default configuration.
 You will see an error message of either `java.lang.OutOfMemoryError: Java heap space` or `GPU: out of memory`.
-To check this case, one needs to:
+To check this case, follow these steps:

 * allocate more memory for JVM: update file `$COBRA_HOME/CobraVerifier/run.sh` line 10 (`EA="-ea"`) to `EA="-ea -Xmx8192m"` (provide 8GB memory to JVM)